-2 I want to thank the participants of the Albert O. Hirschman Seminar of Paris 1 University, the participants of the 2016 HISRECO Conference, as well as Marcel Boumans, Harro Maas, and Emilie Lefèvre for their valuable comments and remarks on earlier drafts of this paper.
+2 I want to thank Marcel Boumans, Kevin D. Hoover, Harro Maas, Emilie Lefèvre, the participants of the Albert O. Hirschman seminar of the University Paris 1 Panthéon-Sorbonne, the HOPE Workshop, and the 2016 HISRECO Conference for their valuable comments and remarks on earlier drafts of this paper.